hafdon/scrape-definitions-teanglann-openai/instructions.md

 - **Consistency:** Ensure that Roman numerals and numbering are consistently applied across all parts of speech and their respective sub-entries.

-- **Exclusions:** Strictly exclude any information related to noun forms, gender, or variants as specified.
+- **Exclusions:** Strictly exclude any information related to noun forms, gender, variants, or compound phrases as specified.

 - **Review:** Always cross-verify the parsed output with the input to ensure accuracy and adherence to the instructions.